adammurdoch/build-builder/README.md

     - Dependencies used by 'impl' class only, and this project uses all libraries from the repo directly rather than some set of API libraries
 - Composite builds
     - Doesn't generate a library project with `--projects 1` (the default)
-    - Not available for C++, Swift or Android
+    - Not available for Android
     - Dependencies used by 'impl' class only, and this project uses all libraries from the repo directly rather than some set of API libraries
 - External dependencies are the same for all projects.
     - Only a small number of external dependencies
     - slf4j
     - support-core-utils (Android builds only)
 - There are no external dependencies for C++ or Swift
-- There are no tests for C++ or Swift
+- There are no tests for C++
 - There are no private headers for C++ libraries
 - Only a basic dependency graph is available, between projects and between source files and external libraries
     - Arranged in layers